 Supplemental Instruction (SI) is a series of weekly study sessions for students taking historically difficult courses.
 SI is open to all students who want to improve their understanding of course material and improve their grades.
 Attendance is voluntary.
 For you the student, it's a chance to get together with people in your class to compare notes, to discuss important concepts, to develop strategies for studying and learning the subject, and to test yourself before your professor does.
 At each SI session, you will be guided through course material by your SI leader who has previously taken the course and earned an A.

 SI is a growing trend in academic support services that colleges offer, check out this YouTube video to learn more about why should participate in SI!SI @ FAU

 FAU piloted SI during the Fall 2007 semester with MGF1106.
 With the incredible success of this program, FAU continues to evaluate the program and has expanded the number of classes that incorporated SI each term.
-SI is offered in Anatomy & Physiology, Geology, Geography, Psychology, Life Science, General Chemistry I and II, Organic Chem I & II, Biochemistry, College Algebra, Methods of Calculus, Calculus for Engineers, Precalculus, Trigonometry, Calculus with Analytic Geometry, Accounting, and QMB (Quantitative Methods of Business) and many many more!
+SI is offered in Anatomy & Physiology, Psychology, Life Science, General Chemistry I and II, Organic Chem I & II, Biochemistry, QMB (Quantitative Methods of Business), Accounting and many many more!

 Learning theorists such as Dewey, Piaget, and Bruner advocate peer group learning because it increases understanding and mastery of course content and students who collaborate earn higher grades.
 SI sessions encourage students to discuss concepts and check accuracy of notes in small groups.
 Group learning allows interaction and practice with the course concepts in a non-threatening environment.
 This method of teaching has proven highly successful in increasing learning speed and in earning higher grades.